ASPP/ASPP-2018-numpy/README.md

 ### Useful tools

-Before heading to the exercises, you might want to play with the [tools.py](tools.py) file that offer a set of debug tools that might be (hopefully) useful in your day-to-day computational scientific life.
+Before heading to the exercises, We'll write a `sysinfo` and `info` function that will help us debug our code.

 The `sysinfo` function displays some information related to you scientific
 environment: